-Laboratory equipment consists of inductively coupled plasma (ICP) emission spectrometers for analyses of uranium and metals, an auto-titrator for alkalinity and chloride measurements, specific conductance meter and other equipment, materials and supplies required to efficiently operate the mine and plant.
-In addition, the laboratory has fume hoods, reagent storage cabinets and other safety equipment.
-All equipment was purchased and installed prior to the operation of the laboratory in 2013 and continues in use today.
-Currently, URE plans to move the chemical lab to a new Casper, Wyoming facility being built for URE in 2022.
-When the facility is constructed, a determination for the timing of the move will be made.
-The Casper lab is then expected to serve Lost Creek and, when constructed, the Shirley Basin Project mine.
+As discussed above, the primary laboratory equipment was moved to the Casper operations facility in 2023.
+That lab consists of inductively coupled plasma (ICP) emission spectrometers for analyses of uranium and metals, an auto-titrator for alkalinity and chloride measurements, specific conductance meter and other equipment, materials and supplies required to efficiently operate the mine and plant.
+The laboratory also has a fume hood, reagent storage cabinets and other safety equipment.
+The Casper lab is expected to serve Lost Creek and, when constructed, the Shirley Basin Project mine.